ShahZafrani/paperboy/readme.md

 5. connect your waveshare e-paper hat to your raspberryPi and run writeDisplay.py
 6. setup a service with systemd and a timer so that writeDisplay.py will run every 5 minutes.
 See ./systemd. [guide here](https://www.certdepot.net/rhel7-use-systemd-timers/)

-## coming soon:
-- tests
-- word of the day?

 ## the journey:
 - testing my image creation logic at first was cumbersome, so I set a debug flag that would allow me to output an image file instead of writing to the display.
 This also allowed me to work from a machine that isn't the raspberryPi
 - though this is a hobby project, this is the closest I've come to writing python in a production setting.
 Tests and Exception handling are new to my in the python space.